pneibaur/pneibaur/README.md

 </p>

 <p>
-  I have truely found my calling and have a knack for systems development, breaking down large tasks, and finding and displaying data.
-I enjoy getting to know others, seeing their needs and catering my skills to help them in the best way possible!
+  I love blending the logic and creativity of a new website design.
+In addition, I'm also a problem-solver and a systems developer.
+Breaking down large tasks is a specialty of mine!
+I come from a background in psychology and feel that industry has helped me be sensitive to the needs of others.
 </p>

 ---